 - Wikipedia services overview, All available Wikipedia solutions

 The price difference between a $700 service and a $10,000 engagement comes down almost entirely to policy knowledge.
 Wikipedia's notability guideline for organizations and companies requires that the subject have received significant coverage in reliable sources that are independent of the subject.
 That's a deceptively demanding standard.
 A startup with 200 press releases and zero third-party editorial features will fail it every time, regardless of how well the article is written.
-A competent firm reads this guideline before the engagement starts, not after the page gets nominated for deletion.
+A competent firm reads this guideline before the engagement starts.
+They do not wait until the page gets nominated for deletion.

 Sourcing is the other place cheap services consistently fall short.
 Wikipedia's verifiability policy requires that all material be attributable to published, reliable sources, and the companion guidance on identifying reliable sources makes clear that company websites, sponsored content, and self-published material carry almost no weight.
 We've seen articles submitted by budget providers cite a founder's own Forbes contributor column as a primary source.
 Volunteer editors catch that immediately.
 The submission gets declined, the subject's AfC history is now public, and a future attempt starts with a credibility deficit.

 There's also the conflict-of-interest dimension, which is where paid editing gets genuinely complicated.
 Wikipedia's conflict-of-interest guideline requires paid editors to disclose their relationship to the subject, and the broader community watches paid contributions closely.
 The Articles for Creation process exists partly to give new and potentially conflicted submissions a structured review path before they hit mainspace.
-Working within that process, rather than around it, is a signal that the firm you've hired actually understands how Wikipedia operates.
+Working within that process is a signal that the firm you hired understands how Wikipedia operates.

-A Boston-based private equity firm contacted us after a $1,200 Wikipedia service delivered an article that was deleted within 11 days of going live.
-The provider had cited two trade publication mentions and a company-issued press release.
-The volunteer editor who nominated it for deletion flagged all three sources in under 48 hours.
-By the time the firm came to us, they had an AfC decline on record and a Talk page history that any future reviewer would see.
-We spent the first phase of the engagement building genuine notability through earned media placements in three regional business journals before a new article was drafted.
-Total timeline from restart to stable live page: 19 weeks.
+We frequently see clients who previously hired budget Wikipedia services only to have their articles deleted within days of going live.
+In many cases, the original provider cited trade publication mentions and company-issued press releases.
+Volunteer editors flag these sources quickly.
+By the time the client comes to us, they have an AfC decline on record and a Talk page history that any future reviewer will see.
+We spend the first phase of the engagement building genuine notability through earned media placements before drafting a new article.
+The total timeline from restart to a stable live page can take months.

 Wikipedia is the fifth most-visited website in the world, and its articles routinely occupy the first or second organic search result for a person's or company's name.
 That visibility is what drives demand for paid creation services.
 According to Wikipedia's own Articles for Creation statistics, the draft review queue regularly holds more than 4,000 pending submissions at any given time, and the median wait for a first review has stretched past 4 months in recent years.
 Budget providers who promise fast turnarounds are either skipping the proper submission channel or misrepresenting how the process works.

-The financial stakes around sourcing are higher than most people realize.
+The financial stakes around sourcing are high.
 Wikipedia's reliable sources guideline disqualifies press releases, self-published blogs, and paid content placements as independent citations.
 That single policy eliminates the majority of sources that companies and public figures naturally accumulate over time.
-A 2021 internal Wikipedia study found that roughly 60 percent of declined Articles for Creation drafts failed specifically on sourcing quality, not on writing quality or subject matter.
-Paying a $700 service to write a well-structured article doesn't solve a sourcing problem that the service never diagnosed.
-The verifiability policy makes the standard explicit: the burden of proof is on the editor adding content, and claims that can't be traced to a reliable independent source will be stripped out or used as grounds for deletion.
+Many declined Articles for Creation drafts fail specifically on sourcing quality.
+Paying a budget service to write a well-structured article does not solve a sourcing problem that the service never diagnosed.
+The verifiability policy makes the standard explicit.
+The burden of proof is on the editor adding content.
+Claims that cannot be traced to a reliable independent source will be stripped out or used as grounds for deletion.

 Conflict of interest is the other major cost driver that people underestimate.
 Wikipedia's conflict of interest guideline requires anyone paid to edit Wikipedia to disclose that relationship on their user page and on the article's talk page under the site's Terms of Use.
-Providers who skip this disclosure aren't saving you money. they're exposing you to a harder outcome: undisclosed paid editing is treated as a terms-of-use violation, and articles connected to it can be deleted outright rather than just declined.
-In 2022, Wikipedia's Arbitration Committee banned several accounts and their associated clients' articles after an investigation into undisclosed paid editing.
-Asking a provider directly whether they register and disclose as a paid editor is one of the most important due-diligence questions you can ask, and the answer tells you a lot about how they operate.
+Providers who skip this disclosure expose you to a harder outcome.
+Undisclosed paid editing is treated as a terms-of-use violation, and articles connected to it can be deleted outright.
+Wikipedia administrators routinely ban accounts and delete associated articles after investigations into undisclosed paid editing.
+Asking a provider directly whether they register and disclose as a paid editor is an important due-diligence question.
+The answer tells you a lot about how they operate.

-The numbers here point to the same conclusion for almost every situation we've seen.
-The difference between a $1,000 outcome and a $10,000 outcome isn't the writing cost.
-It's whether someone with real Wikipedia experience assessed your notability before the project started, sourced the article to standards that survive editorial review, and disclosed the engagement properly.
-If any one of those three steps gets skipped to hit a lower price point, the probability of a lasting page drops sharply.
-Treat the upfront assessment as the product you're buying, and the article itself as the deliverable that follows only when the assessment says it makes sense.
+The conclusion is the same for almost every situation we see.
+The difference between a budget outcome and a professional outcome comes down to process.
+You need someone with real Wikipedia experience to assess your notability before the project starts, source the article to standards that survive editorial review, and disclose the engagement properly.
+If any of those steps get skipped to hit a lower price point, the probability of a lasting page drops sharply.
+Treat the upfront assessment as the product you are buying.
+The article itself is the deliverable that follows only when the assessment says it makes sense.